arnavdodiedo/dog2sketch/README.md

-# sketch2face
+# dog2sketch
-  CycleGAN implementation of sketch2face.
+  CycleGAN implementation of dog2sketch.

 ### Objective:
-  Convert pencil sketches into photo-realistic face image and vice-versa using CycleGANs.
+  Convert sketches of dogs into photo-realistic dog images and vice-versa using CycleGANs.

 ## References:
 1. https://arxiv.org/abs/1703.10593